Fattcat/WiFiDonkCactus/README.md

+# Use this ONLY when u have OWNER PERMISSIONs
 # WiFiDonkCactus
-Automated hacking ALL WiFi Networks AROUND U !
+Automated Jamming for ALL WiFi Networks AROUND U !

-Using Rpi and WiFi Adapters
+- Using Rpi and WiFi supported Adapters